“The gene therapy is a laboratory genetic technique practiced in order to cure the genetic disorders by replacing a defective gene with a normal one.”

 Recent trends in gene therapy:

-Additionally, ongoing trials on animal model confirm that AVV gene therapy is one of the hopeful approaches for curing cancer.
+Additionally, ongoing trials on animal models confirm that AVV gene therapy is one of the encouraging approaches for curing cancer.

 Hopefully, these gene therapies might available until 2020 for routine medical use.

-Apart from all these, the discovery of CRISP-CAS9 and SB transposon system and their recent advancement clearly indicates that the future of gene therapy is secure.
+Apart from all these, the discovery of CRISP-CAS9 and SB transposon system and their recent advancement clearly indicates that the future of gene therapy is excellent.

 Any gene therapy going to main clinical trial phase must be safer, effective and target specific.